Bumblebee202111/doubean-public/README.md

 * Allow another option of using Twitter-like date formatting
 * Widgets*
 * \[Sortby\]Migrate Spinner to `singleSelection` `ChipGroup`
+* 🛠\[Need help\]\[GroupDetailFragment\]The last position won't be restored when the pager is being recreated
+  * When using ViewPager2, the restore problem arises if the list of page IDs are asynchronously submitted by LiveData
+  * Try to ask ChatGPT for help
+  * It is really annoying \(SEE the anecdote\)
 * Notifications and push services \(delayed in consideration of its difficulty and unimportance\)
 * \[GroupDetailFragment\]Collapse on entrance for the followed group/tab
 * Other modules, e.g., books, movies